 During program startup press the Option-key (macOS) or Shift-key (Windows).
 It starts clean with the Recents dialog.
 Now you can browse to open a Session/Catalog or create one new.
 You can also verify a catalog via the File menu.

 This clean startup is also a great help when you have a document that crashes Capture One on opening.

-Still an unanswered question that maybe should be on this list?
+Have you still an unanswered question in the Capture One FAQ that should be on this list?
 Let me know in the comments below.
 Thank you!